WATERFRONT TRAIL; LAKE ONTARIO/NIAGARA SECTION:

 The trail quickly turns inland bringing you out to Peacock Bay circle at 9.3 miles.
 A short paved trail on your right then connects you to Stepney St. Continue straight on-road (residential) to Bromley Dr and head left where you'll pick up another paved trail that takes you past Eastport Park and out to Broadway at 9.7 miles.
 Map Board located here.

-Note; Straight is part of the Blue Trail.
+Note; Straight is part of the Blue Trail

-Travel through the woods to a more open trail that continues north, parallel to the Welland Canals Pkwy.
-Before you reach the northern end of the Welland Canals Pkwy look left to spot where the trail renters the woods.
+Travel through the woods to a more open trail that continues North, parallel to the Welland Canals Pkwy.
+Before you reach the Northern End of the Welland Canals Pkwy, look left to spot where the trail renters the woods.
 Follow this to an intersection (Red Trail) and head right.
 This brings you to another intersection.

-Note; Heading left the Red Trail Loops back south all the way to the Malcolmson Eco-Park parking lot after 0.5 miles.
-You can then continue south out to Lakeshore Rd and cross over to a paved Trail.
+Note; Heading left the Red Trail Loops back South all the way to the Malcolmson Eco-Park parking lot after 0.5 miles.
+You can then continue South out to Lakeshore Rd and cross over to a paved Trail.
 Heading left you can then return to the Charles Ansell Park parking lot after 0.8 miles.

-Head right out to Largo Dr. Head left on-road (residential) to Butler Crescent and turn right.
+Head right, West, out to Largo Dr. Head left on-road (residential) to Butler Crescent and turn right.
 Follow to Vine St and head left, then a quick right on Lantana Circle.
 This returns you to the paved Waterfront Trail after 12.2 miles.
-Travel through Spring Gardens Park keeping straight alongside Lake Ontario.
+Travel Southwest through Spring Gardens Park, keeping straight alongside Lake Ontario.
 The trail splits so keep left as the right spur dead ends.
 You come to Beachview Dr at 13.2 miles.
 A 1 mile on-road detour begins here.
 Head right then a quick right through Belmont Ave to October Dr and head left.
 Turn right on Jellico Dr, then left on Simpson Rd.
 Along your right is Pine Grove School.
 Look for a path that takes you past the school out to Lake St and turn right.
 Finally turn left on Shore Blvd and you'll pick up the paved Waterfront Trail after 14.2 miles as it travels through Westcliffe Park.
 The trail then heads down to Lighthouse Rd at 14.6 miles.
-Cross the road where the Waterfront Trail continues left utilizing the Port Dalhousie Harbor Walkway; East Bank.
+Cross the road where the Waterfront Trail continues left, South, utilizing the Port Dalhousie Harbor Walkway; East Bank.
 I've checked out this next section.

 Note; From here you can check out the Royal Henley/Jaycee Gardens Park Spur which starts across Lakeport Rd in Rennie Park.
 See Below.

-Note; Take a detour straight (north) along the Port Dalhousie Harbor Walkway West Bank and follow the causeway out to an overlook of Lake Ontario after 0.4 miles.
+Note; Take a detour straight, North, along the Port Dalhousie Harbor Walkway; West Bank and follow the causeway out to an overlook of Lake Ontario after 0.4 miles

 Note; From here you can connect to the Green Ribbon Trail/Merritt Trail .
-Cross Lakeshore Dr to Third Street Louth and head south.
+Cross Lakeshore Dr to Third Street Louth and head South.
 Bear left on Old Martindale Rd and you'll come to the start of the Green Ribbon Trail after 0.3 miles.

 Royal Henley/Jaycee Gardens Park Spur:

-From the intersection of Lakeport Road and the Waterfront Trail/Port Dalhousie Harbor Walkway West Bank in Port Dalhousie; I've checked out this section.
-Head right along Lakeport Rd to a cross-light, then follow a sidewalk back alongside Lakeport Rd to the Rennie Park parking lot on your right.
-Pass through the parking lot to a paved path that travels through the park.
+From the intersection of *Lakeport Road and the Waterfront Trail/Port Dalhousie Harbor Walkway; West Bank in Port Dalhousie; I've checked out this section.
+Head right along Lakeport Rd to a cross-light, then follow a sidewalk South, back alongside Lakeport Rd to the Rennie Park parking lot on your right.
+Pass through the parking lot to a paved path that travels South through the park.
 Pass by a "Rowing" monument and you'll come to an intersection.
-Left leads back out to Lakeport Rd, so you can either continue straight or bear right.
-Both trails travel around a wildflower hill and reconverge at a pedestrian bridge which travels across Martindale Pond.
+Left, East, leads back out to Lakeport Rd, so you can either continue straight or bear right.
+Both trails travel around a wildflower hill and re-converge at a pedestrian bridge which travels across Martindale Pond.
 Enter Royal Henley/Jaycee Gardens Park after 0.5 miles.
 Follow the paved trail up a slight hill.
 Below on your left (may not visible from here) lies Lock 2 of the Third Welland Canal.
-Pass by a playground then down to another intersection at 0.8 miles.
-The trail splits here with a stone-dust trail straight through the park out to Ontario St at 1.1 miles or continuing left to another intersection where the paved trail also travels right through the park out to Ontario St at 1.1 miles.
-Between these two trails lies the buried Lock 3 of the Third Welland Canal.
+Pass by a playground, then down to an intersection at 0.8 miles.
+The trail splits here.

-Note; If you continue straight from the intersection you'll come to the Royal Henley/Jaycee Gardens Park parking lot.
-Head left through the parking lot to a stone-dust trail which brings you to The Bollard.
-Bollards were used to tie ships up while in the canal.
+Note; If you continue straight, East, you'll come to the Royal Henley/Jaycee Gardens Park parking lot.
+Head left, North, through the parking lot to a stone-dust trail which brings you to The Bollard.
+Bollards were used to tie ships up while in the Canal.
 This one was salvaged from Lock 1 of the Third Welland Canal in Port Dalhousie.
 Lock 2 of the Third Welland Canal can be seen behind the bollard.
-Check out The Old Welland Canals Field Guide for more historical features in this park, as well as, along the rest of the old canal.
-Across Ontario St the old canal continued, however, it was filled in years ago.
-If you check out Goggle Earth you can follow its course, as most of it is covered by green space.
+Check out The Old Welland Canals Field Guide for more historical features in this park

 HH

-CLICK HERE FOR GREATER NIAGARA CIRCLE ROUTE MAP 2
+CLICK HERE FOR GREATER NIAGARA CIRCLE ROUTE MAP

 BEFORE YOU SET OUT BE SURE TO READ THE